Cecil Cooper: Managing career

 Ten games into the 2009 season, Cooper had his option for 2010 picked up.
-Cooper was released as Astros manager on September 21, 2009.
-With thirteen games remaining in the 2009 season, Cooper was fired with the team at a 70-79 record while the team was on a seven-game losing streak.
-The team was plagued by a variety of offseason flubs and middling play from star players such as Lance Berkman and Roy Oswalt despite having a payroll of $103 million.
-The Astros finished with their second losing season in the past three years and only the third since 1991.He finished with a record of 171-170.
+However, Cooper was fired on September 21, 2009, with 13 games remaining in the season while the team was on a seven-game losing streak that dropped them to 70–79.

+The team was plagued by a variety of offseason issues and poor play from star players such as Lance Berkman and Roy Oswalt despite having a payroll of $103 million.
+The Astros finished with their second losing season in three years and only the third since 1991.
+He finished with a record of 171–170.

 Personal life

 Cooper was elected to the Wisconsin Athletic Hall of Fame in 2007.
 He lives now in Katy, Texas with his wife Octavia.
 He has three adult daughters: Kelly, Brittany and Tori.